andrewtarzia/andrewtarzia.github.io/_pages/software.md

 ## calculating molecular size

 * [mol-ellipsize](https://github.com/andrewtarzia/mol-ellipsize) is an efficient method for calculating molecular size based on fitting an ellipsoid to the vdw cloud of a molecule.
 Examples are provided within the github repository.

+## visualising molecular pores

+* [PoreMapper](https://github.com/andrewtarzia/PoreMapper) is a very efficient way to map the inside of a molecular pore for visualisation and analysis.
+See a blog post [here](/posts/2021/11/poremapper-post/)
+*